 To help you along, we’ve decided to give you some inspiration for your next trip by highlighting a few of our favorite treats.
 They’re definitely delicious and super simple to make.

 Before diving into these delicious treats, you’ll want to ensure you have everything you need to prepare food over the campfire.

 The original s’mores is a glamping treat of its own, but why not take it to the next level and have some fun with it?

-There’s 3 major components of the classic desert.
+There are 3 major components of the classic dessert.
 Consider swapping them each out one at a time to achieve the best possible taste.

 While there are countless ways to upgrade this pillar, this is just one way to put your spin on it.